Safety gloves 101: The ultimate guide to abrasion resistance

 How the test works:

-• The test continues until the coating wears through enough to expose the knit or fabric underneath.
+• The test continues until a hole is formed in the base layer andexposes the knit or fabric underneath

 This method standardizes important test factors, like pressure, wheel type, and speed, so coated materials can be compared consistently.
 The results provide a clear ranking of coating durability that often reflects how the glove will hold up in the field.